apache/sedona/docs/tutorial/viz.md

 Then use ST_Pixelize to convert them to pixels.

 This example is for Sedona before v1.0.1.
-ST_Pixelize extends Generator so it can directly flatten the array without the **explode** function.
+ST_Pixelize extends Generator, so it can directly flatten the array without the **explode** function.

 ```sql
 CREATE OR REPLACE TEMP VIEW pixels AS